nytimes/drone-gke/README.md

 # drone-gke

-Drone plugin to deploy images to Kubernetes on Google Container Engine.
+Drone plugin to deploy container images to Kubernetes on Google Container Engine.
 For the usage information and a listing of the available options please take a look at [the docs](DOCS.md).

-This is a little simpler than deploying straight to Kube, because the api endpoints and credentials and whatnot can be derived using the Google credentials.
+This is a little simpler than deploying straight to Kubernetes, because the API endpoints and credentials can be derived using the Google credentials.
+In addition, this opens the yaml file to templatization and customization with each Drone build.

 ## Development